k-kahora/Maml/README.md

 - [ ] Need to add mli files for all ml files with proper name space exposure
 - [ ] Reversing let statements but not block statements very weird
 - [ ] Refractoring to results and options instead of failswith (asserts arent bad honostly for dev phase)
-- [ ] Make every failswith return a error instead of a runtime error return an error object
+- [ ] Make every failswith return a Result instead of a runtime error return an error object using Result by Ocaml

 ## Future plans
 * Use emojis